Introduction

 Now that we have a very bare bone flake.nix

-we can get started on the
+we can get started on the mkSystem

 function.
 Let’s also create the mksystem.nix

-add some basic args that we know we are going to need later such as modules
+file.
+We are going to add some basic args that we know we are going to need later such as modules

 and class

 .
-And we are going to add some defaults to these args
+And we are going to add some defaults to these args such that we don’t get any errors if they are not provided.

 { inputs ? throw "No inputs provided", lib ? inputs.nixpkgs.lib, ...}:{ modules ? [ ], specialArgs ? { }, class ? "nixos",}: lib.evalModules { inherit modules specialArgs class;}